The application period for the 2021 Minnesota Hemp Program license period is now closed.

 Yes, you can grow certified organic hemp on organic land just as you would any other crop.
 The National Organic Program (NOP) does allow organic certification of hemp grain and fiber.
 They have indicated they may not certify cannabinoid extracts produced from hemp, but each local certifier may handle this matter differently.
 Please visit the MDA's Organic Agriculture website, the USDA/NOP website or contact a USDA Accredited Organic Certifier for more information.

-Generally, crop maturity is between 90- 120 days after planting, depending on the variety and local climatic conditions.
-Industrial hemp seed is harvested when approximately 75 percent of the seeds are ripe and it starts to shatter.
+Generally, for grain-type varieties, crop maturity is between 90- 120 days after planting, depending on the variety and local climatic conditions.
+Hemp grain/seed is harvested when approximately 75 percent of the seeds are ripe and it starts to shatter.
 High winds can accelerate shattering.
 Bird predation can also be a major problem.
-(CHTA's Hemp Production eGuide) Recommendations are to harvest at 18-20 percent moisture and immediately begin the drying process.
+Recommendations are to harvest at 18-20 percent moisture and immediately begin the drying process.
 Dry grain to 8-10 percent moisture for storage.
 Visit the University of Wisconsin Extension's Industrial Hemp Agronomics guide for more information on hemp harvesting.

 Yields can vary widely depending on the variety, local climatic conditions, cultivation method, and grower experience.
 For grain, new growers have reported yields between 250- 700 lbs/acre.
 More experienced growers can expect between 800- 1,800+ lbs/acre.

-For fiber, the average yield for dual purpose crops (those varieties which are harvested for grain and fiber) is 0.75- 2 tons/acre.
+For fiber, the average yield for dual-purpose crops (those varieties which are harvested for grain and fiber) is 0.75- 2 tons/acre.
 For hemp produced solely for fiber, the average yield is between 3-5 tons per acre.

 Different varieties are better for different purposes.
 Whether you chose to grow for fiber, grain, or CBD production will determine which varieties you will want to grow.
 You may refer to either the Health Canada List of Approved Cultivars for the 2017 Growing Season or the OECD List of Varieties eligible for seed certification (pages 132-133) (PDF) for top performing varieties for grain and fiber production.

 In 2017, the University of Minnesota conducted an agronomic study of commercially available industrial hemp varieties to compare grain and oil yields across various agricultural regions of Minnesota.
 Please read the summary of the University of Minnesota variety trials for more information.